Y

 Step 04 · Alpha

-Refined layout with improved spatial flow — tested with players, measured time-to-first-contact, adjusted vertical routes based on heatmaps.
+Refined the layout for better spatial flow.
+Tested with players, measured time-to-first-contact, adjusted vertical routes based on heatmaps.

 Beta 3D view Beta 3D view 2